 - Remind proctors that they will need to check all students' MP3 files to make sure the files can be played and the audio level of each file is adequate.

 - Work with your school's administration to establish a quiet testing environment.
 Refrain from using bells and making PA announcements during testing, if possible, and ensure that proctors do not converse with other staff during the exam.

-- Refer to the AP Coordinator's Manual for full instructions and procedures for preparing for and administering the AP Music Theory Exam.
+- Refer to the AP Coordinator's Manual, Part 2 for full instructions and procedures for preparing for and administering the AP Music Theory Exam.

 - Review AP Digital Audio Submission (DAS) Help, a step-by-step guide to using the DAS portal to upload and submit students' recorded responses.
-(Updated version for 2018-19 will be posted in spring 2019.)
-Also access recordings of webinars about the DAS portal.
-(These webinars were recorded in spring 2017 and provide a general overview of the DAS portal.)
+(Updated version for 2019-20 will be posted in spring 2020.)

 - If your school is planning to use the DAC app to record students’ responses, check the DAC App page in April 2020 for the DAC App Overview, a guide to using the app.

 AP Coordinator’s Manual, Part 1 2019-20

 This manual provides detailed information about everything AP coordinators need to do from the start of the school year through the November 15 exam ordering deadline.